 An ultra-stable infrared spectrograph to search for earth-like planets

-Supervisor: Christian Schwab
+Supervisor: Dr Christian Schwab (Macquarie)

 The discovery of Earth's twin, a habitable world in another stellar system, is one of the most remarkable scientific endeavours of our time.
 This project will set up a testbed instrument, which combines novel technologies from astrophotonics and adaptive optics into an innovative spectrograph design that will improve measurement precision in the near-infrared spectral range, working toward the detection of rocky planets around small and red stars.

 The PhD candidate in this project will work with Dr. Christian Schwab to develop the optical and mechanical design for an ultra-stable, single-mode spectrograph and integrate a prototype in the Macquarie University lab.
 The student will also test the spectrograph on-sky at the Macquarie University campus observatory and use it to demonstrate high-resolution infrared spectroscopy at a large adaptive optics facility.